Wilbur Chocolate Company: History

 Cargill closed the downtown Lititz Wilbur Chocolate Factory in early 2016.
 By the summer of 2018 the former factory was being converted into condos.

-Cocoa Sourcing

-Cargill Cocoa & Chocolate is focused on sustainable cocoa farming through the Cargill Cocoa Promise and UTZ Certification.

 Wilbur Chocolate Candy Store and Museum

 The company's Wilbur Chocolate Factory in Lititz sells an assortment of Wilbur chocolates and other candy, and features the free Candy Americana Museum that tells the history of the company and how their chocolate is made.
 The exhibits include antique chocolate molds, tins and boxes, as well as hand-painted European and Oriental antique porcelain chocolate pots.
 The museum was created by Penny Buzzard, wife of former Wilbur president John Buzzard, and opened in 1972.

 On March 31, 2008, then Senator Barack Obama visited Wilbur Chocolate Company.
 Mr. Obama greeted a sizable crowd outside before venturing inside to taste-test various treats offered to the calorie-conscious candidate.
 The hometown newspaper, the Lititz Record Express, documented his visit with a photo gallery.